SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 #### 3.4.4 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-Since the missing values are not scattered throughout the dataframe but are concentrated on specific days, the total daily steps only change for the days which had missing values, since an imputation is involved.
-For the remaining days which had no missing values, the total daily steps remain the same, as shown below.
+Since the missing values are not scattered throughout the dataframe but are concentrated on specific days, the total daily steps only change for the days which had missing values, since an imputation was involved.
+For the remaining days which had no missing values, the total daily steps remain unchanged, as shown below.